Tattoo Infection

 Skin Infections

-More commonly, tattoo infections are caused by not diligently following aftercare instructions to keep the fresh site clean and moisturized during the healing process.
+• Failure to diligently follow aftercare instructions to keep the fresh site clean and moisturized during the healing process

-If you experience any of these symptoms with a fresh tattoo, a visit to the doctor is in short order.
+Watch closely for symptoms of an infected tattoo.
+If you see any signs of infection with a fresh tattoo, a visit to the doctor is in short order.
 Most infections are easily treated with an antibiotic and resuming aftercare procedures.
 However, significant infections can result in blood poisoning if they are allowed to progress for too long.

 Hepatitis C

-According to a report by CNN, tattoo enthusiasts are nine times as likely to contract a hepatitis C infection, a deadly blood disease that attacks liver function.
+Tattoo enthusiasts may also contract a hepatitis C infection, a deadly blood disease that attacks liver function.
 The disease is typically transferred from one person to another when proper sterile procedures aren't followed.
-This can include reusing needles between clients, and reusing inks.
-In fact, a study conducted by a researcher at UT Southwestern Medical Center and published in the Journal of American Medicine garnered some thought provoking results.
+This can include reusing needles between clients and reusing inks.
+In fact, a study conducted by a researcher at UT Southwestern Medical Center found that tattoos cause as many as 41 percent of all cases of hepatitis C.

 There is no known cure for hepatitis C, and the disease can be fatal unless it goes into remission.
 Even then, stress and other illnesses can trigger its renewed attack on the liver, leading to eventual death.